-Both under capitalism and socialism appear several important complex phenomena, explained by several factors; one of them is the system.
+With capitalism and socialism, several important complex phenomena appear as one of several strong explanatory factors behind the system.
 I emphasize the word one because not for a moment do I claim that a full explanation of a certain complex phenomenon can be gained by simply pinpointing the great system in which it appears.
 But there can often be found within a larger ensemble of explanatory factors some that are system-specific.
 Indeed, one or two may turn out to be the most important elements of explanation.
 Here are two examples.